 L.A.
 Care Pilot – L.A.
 Care Health Plan and First 5 LA are partnering to develop a pilot for EII improvements.
 The pilot will engage providers and practices in integrating early developmental-behavioral screening and referral protocols into practice workflow and will increase community and family awareness of the importance of EII.
 The pilot will address multiple levels of the health care sector, including: 1) communities/families; 2) health providers; 3) clinics/practices; and 4) managed care plans.
 The partnership with L.A.
 Care represents an important element of HMG LA’s Child Health Provider Outreach core component strategy, which seeks to raise EII standards across all health service sectors.
 L.A.
 Care’s scope and reach make them a valuable partner to influence system change and increase the countywide impact of HMG LA.

-HMG LA Pathways – As part of HMG LA implementation, First 5 LA will fund HMG LA Pathways community collaboratives that will together strengthen connections for kids and families.
+HMG LA Pathways – As part of HMG LA implementation, First 5 LA is funding a three-year investment that brings together agencies and programs that provide EII services and supports.
 This investment focuses on supporting diverse cross-sector community collaboratives to strengthen and expand referral pathways through technology, infrastructure and practice changes to ensure all young children with and at risk of behavioral and developmental delays are linked to and accessing supportive intervention services as early as possible.
 Each community collaborative will plan, test and refine approaches related to referral pathways within a given geographic region based on the community’s need.
-They will pilot technology, infrastructure and/or practice transformation strategies, such as workflow redesign, training and/or capacity building to improve referral pathways.

 - Early Identification: Surveillance and Screening Issue Brief 1 and Infographic 1